When it gets extremely cold, such as in the heart of winter, the furnace alone may not meet your heating needs, even in a small home.

 The Pro-Temp PT-80V-LPC is like a bonfire without an open flame.
 Whether in barns, warehouses, or the garage, it delivers more heat than you could need.

 Indeed, it’s recommended for spaces up to 1,800 square feet.
-Thanks to the 360-degree convection heating, the warmth travels quickly and in all directions.
+Thanks to 360-degree convection heating, the warmth travels quickly and in all directions.

 The unit works best with a 100lb propane tank.
 A single refill lasts about 36 hours, and there are multiple heat settings so you can select a heating level that best meets your needs.
 You don’t need electric power to operate the heater.
 It also used piezoelectric ignition for greater convenience.